plamarque/sphinx-poc/docs/GettingStarted/Activity/Commenting-Activities.rst

 information when your collaborators respond to your status updates.
 Besides, you can comment by yourself about any activities as follows:

-Click |image0| on the the activity you want to comment.
+1. Click |image0| on the the activity you want to comment.

 |image1|

-Enter your comment into the Comment box and press the Comment button.
+2. Enter your comment into the Comment box and press the **Comment** button.
 Your comment will be displayed right after the activity.

     .. note:: A formatting toolbar appears once you click in the comment composer.
-    It allows you to change the formatting of your message, attaching images and links and preview how it will look once posted. (like what we have for `the activity stream composer <#PLFUserGuide.GettingStarted.ActivitiesInActivityStream.UpdatingStatus>`__)
+It allows you to change the formatting of your message, attaching images and links and preview how it will look once posted. (like what we have for `the activity stream composer <share-as>`__)

 When there are more than two comments on activity, 2 latest comments will be displayed below the activity.
 You can click "View all XX